-If you’re buying it for the first time, we insist that you read this graphics card guide first.
-This short guide will familiarize you with few essential things you should look for in a graphics card.
-So, without further delay, let’s get to know about them.
+If you’re buying one for the first time, we recommend that you read this graphics card guide first.
+This short guide will familiarize you with a few fundamental things you should look for in a graphics card.
+So, without further ado, let’s dive in.

 Table of ContentsShow